hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

   * <a name="v-global-acls" href="#v-global-acls">`acls`</a> - Configure ACLs.

-      * <a name="v-global-acls-managesystemacls" href="#v-global-acls-managesystemacls">`manageSystemACLs`</a> (`boolean: false`) - If true, the Helm chart will automatically manage ACL tokens and policies for all Consul components.
+      * <a name="v-global-acls-managesystemacls" href="#v-global-acls-managesystemacls">`manageSystemACLs`</a> (`boolean: false`) - If true, the Helm chart will automatically manage ACL tokens and policies for all Consul and consul-k8s components.
 This requires servers to be running inside Kubernetes.
 Additionally requires Consul >= 1.4 and consul-k8s >= 0.10.1.

   * <a name="v-global-tls" href="#v-global-tls">`tls`</a> - Enables TLS [encryption](https://learn.hashicorp.com/consul/security-networking/agent-encryption) across the cluster to verify authenticity of the Consul servers and clients.
 Requires Consul v1.4.1+ and consul-k8s v0.16.2+